Boca Río Gallegos: History

 First team of Boca during the 1950s.

 The first step in the foundation of Club Boca was given by a group of enthusiastic meat processing plant workers, who decided to join themselves and create a football team in the city of Río Gallegos.
 But this wouldn't be totally fulfilled until October 12, 1945, which settled down as the official date of foundation of the institution.

-On 1988 Boca participated in the Torneo Regional (organized by Asociación del Fútbol Argentino) for the first time.
+In 1988 Boca participated in the Torneo Regional (organized by Asociación del Fútbol Argentino) for the first time.
 Boca was allowed to play after the teams which had finished first, second and third in the last tournament, declined to participate in the next edition.
 Boca had finished 4th and therefore could come into the tournament filling the vacant place.

 That team was coached by Jacinto Cáceres, who had managed before a well-remembered team of San Lorenzo de Almagro during the Torneo Regional played in 1982.
 Boca would be soon nicknamed "Boca Coraje" (Courage Boca) due to the Club assumed the compromise of being representing the city of Río Gallegos, having formed a competitive team before the time limit for the beginning of the competition, otherwise they couldn't have played the tournament.

 The first championship won by Boca was obtained on October 12, 2008.